vishnuharidas/snake-gpt/chatgpt4-prompts-and-responses.md

 ---

-#### After this, I asked to write the same thing using Canvas, but that didn't go well.
+> _After this, I asked to write the same thing using Canvas, but that didn't go well.
 I am not copying-over the prompts here.
 You can see the [result here](https://snake-gpt.web.app/index-canvas.html).
+See the [source here](public/index-canvas.html)._

-## Next Day
+>

-Next day, I planned to create an "exploding" animation when the user reaches a certain score.
-Here are the prompts and results:
+> _Next day, I planned to create an "exploding" animation when the user reaches a certain score.
+Here are the prompts and results:_

 ---